DIGI2-FEUP/dinasore/README.md

 Here we gonna show how the process to develop a new function block that is compatible with the 4DIAC-IDE and the DINASORE.

-To develop a new function block first we need define the interface attributes that the function block uses.
+To develop a new function block first we need to define the interface attributes that the function block uses.
 That interface is composed by events and variables, both of them can be inputs or outputs.
 The difference between an event and a variable is that the event triggers the execution of a certain functionality.